Saltar al contenido

 No need to export every model; many characters share the same mesh!
 You can often identify characters using the same mesh by checking the gun on their texture sheet.
 Characters with a pistol on their texture, like the player, ITIC Cribbers, José, Mr Mungo, and Ozee, all use the Merc as their base mesh.

-Eso es todo lo que estamos compartiendo hoy para este Brigand: Oaxaca guía.
+Eso es todo lo que estamos compartiendo hoy para este Bandido: Oaxaca guía.
 Esta guía fue originalmente creada y escrita por bad at video games.
 En caso de que no actualicemos esta guía, puede encontrar la última actualización siguiendo este enlace.